 Building Integrated Carbon Capture technology

-Reduced net emissions with our onsite Building HVAC-integrated CO2 Capture technology at Danica Pension’s building in Aarhus, Denmark
+Creating negative emissions with onsite Building HVAC-Integrated CO2 Capture technology at Danica Pension’s building in Aarhus, Denmark

-The project has been installed in Danica Pension‘s building in Aarhus, Denmark where the world’s first facility is capturing, store and use CO2 from the ventilation air in an office building.
+This project has began in Danica Pension‘s building at Europaplads 6-8, Dk-8000 Aarhus C, Denmark, where the world’s first facility is capturing CO2 from the ventilation air in an office building.
+The target is to make emission truly net zero and make the building potentially net negative.
 This is done in collaboration with the engineering firm Søren Jensen, which is a tenant in the property.
 The project is praised by the Novo Nordisk Foundation’s CO2 research center at Aarhus University and aims to show how the real estate industry can have a positive climate effect and contribute to climate-neutral societies.

 Soletair Power’s specially designed filters collect CO2 from the ventilation air in the property, after which it is stored in tanks.
 After this, the captured CO2 can , for example, be stored underground, used for the production of green hydrogen from Power-to-X or to produce building materials such as concrete, which both store CO2 and have a significantly lower climate footprint than traditional building materials.